MigOpsRepos/pg_dbms_errlog/README.md

 per column's data to give the exact same behavior as Oracle implementation.

 The form `INSERT INTO <tablename> SELECT ...` will not have the same behavior than in Oracle.
-It will not stored the succesfull insert and looged the rows in error.
-This is not supported because it is a single transaction for PostgreSQL and everything is rollbacked in case of error.
-But the erro
+It will not stored the successful insert and logged the rows in error.
+This is not supported because it is a single transaction for PostgreSQL and everything is rolled back in case of error.

 ### [Which errors are logged](#which-errors-are-logged)?